Trump’s mediation offer on Kashmir rocks India

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NEW DELHI: India’s External Affairs Minister S Jaishankar Tuesday said Prime Minister Narendra Modi did not request US mediation in the Kashmir dispute with Pakistan during his talks with President Donald Trump.
+NEW DELHI: India’s External Affairs Minister S Jaishankar Tuesday said Prime Minister Narendra Modi did not request US mediation on the Kashmir dispute with Pakistan during his talks with President Donald Trump.

 “I would like to categorically assure the House that no such request has been made by Prime Minister Modi," Jaishankar said in a statement to the Rajya Sabha.